skelz0r/skelz0r.github.io/source/_posts/2013-12-21-simulate-network-latency-in-capybara-tests.markdown

 is an essential part of every modern web application.
 This is usually done with some bunch of javascript, coupled with ajax.

-This blog post explains how we can write an integration test with Capybara to test the DOM state between a request send asynchronously to the rails server, and the response.
+This blog post explains how one can write an integration test with Capybara to test the DOM state between a request sent asynchronously to the rails server and the response.

 <!-- more -->